This post may contain affiliate links.

 Advantages and Disadvantages of Hotels

 - A hotel will, more often than not, involve other guests, front desk staff, cleaners and kitchen crew.
 You’re unlikely to be in your own space.

 - Large hotels offer facilities most Airbnbs don’t.
 Huge pools, spas, gyms, fine dining, and included breakfast.
 There are hotels on Airbnb and some are quite large.

 - Hotels usually offer room cleaning, I’ve never seen an Airbnb(unless it was actually a hotel) that included cleaning during your stay.

 - To compare hotels side-by-side, is much easier on one of the big, reliable booking sites, like Booking.com.

-- Hotel comparison sites exist, such as Hotels Combined (which is Australian).
+- Hotel comparison sites exist, such as Hotels Combined (which is Australian) or Stay22 (our favourite).
 Using these sites you can check multiple booking platforms at once to find your best deal.

 - In our experience, Agoda and Booking dot com have been superb for customer service, cancellations, and refunds.